danse-inelastic/pyre/docs/pyreHistory.rst

 Pyre 1.0 is being actively developed currently and will soon be ready for general usage.
 Upcoming changes include a more seamless inventory, better db support, and many new additions for creating web applications.

-Pyre Criticisms and Needed Improvements
+Discussion of Pyre improvements
 =======================================

-Pyre is not perfect and is undergoing continued, heavy development.
-Here are a few obvious shortcomings:
+Pyre is not perfect and is undergoing continued development.
+Here are a issues:

 Pyre
 ----

 * code bloat
-  - inventory too big--why use inner class when can use annotations
   - def _configure() almost unnecessary